Mud City Press

 WORLD OIL CRUNCH LOOMING?

-SCIENCE MAGAZINE enters the peak oil discussion!
-This article in their November 21st, 2008 issue may have been long overdue, but SCIENCE is one of the most respected scientific journals in the world; that they have decided to delve the realm of peak oil marks a long needed change in the wind.
+SCIENCE MAGAZINE enters the peak oil discussion.
+This article in their November 21st, 2008 issue may have been long overdue, but SCIENCE is one of the most respected scientific journals in the world; that they have decided to delve the realm of peak oil marks an important step for academic science.

 THE BACKGROUND IS OIL